MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
-- VS Code with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension installed.
+- Visual Studio Code with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension installed.
 - The Azure Quantum `qsharp` and `azure-quantum` packages.

 ## Define a Q# project